🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Paint pegboards to match your camper color palette for a polished look.

 Once you start hanging things vertically, you realize how much hidden space you actually have.
-It’s organized magic.
+It’s a small change that quietly tidies up the whole nook.

 9. Add a Slide-Out Shoe Organizer